This post was updated on January 18, 2023

 No deck stain can last forever.
 The best you will get on a horizontal deck surface is 2-3 years and 4-7 years on vertical surfaces like wood railings and wood-sided homes.
-Since nothing lasts forever, what you really should be asking is “Which Deck Stain is Easiest to Maintain” while giving the longest life possible?
+Since nothing lasts forever, you really should be asking, “Which Deck Stain is Easiest to Maintain” while giving the longest life possible.

 Our favorite deck stains have always been penetrating semi-transparent and semi-solid stains.
 These stain types allow the wood grain to show, and if they truly soak into the wood grain, reapplying is easier down the road by cleaning and recoating as needed.
-No need to strip or sand and even if you do have to strip, that can easily be done!
+There is no need to strip or sand, and even if you do have to strip, that can easily be done!

 More Info on Longest Lasting Deck Stains